Cardiology Nurse Practitioner Fellowship (Arizona)

 See accreditation information for the Mayo Clinic College of Medicine.

-In 2013, Mayo Clinic in Arizona was ranked No. 1 in Arizona and the Phoenix area on U.S. News & World Report's Best Hospitals list.
+In 2014, Mayo Clinic's campus in Arizona was ranked No. 1 in Arizona and the Phoenix area on U.S. News & World Report's Best Hospitals list.

 The campus includes a 3,000-square-foot multidisciplinary simulation center, which simulates real-life patient care situations, enabling learners to practice on sophisticated mannequins in a no-risk environment.
 Experiential learning enhances patient safety and improves competency assessment of learners through new modes of simulation-based education.